 Natural Language Processing (NLP) is a subfield of artificial intelligence that helps computers understand human language.
-Drawing from disciplines like computer science and linguistics, NLP enables machines to derive meaning from the human language so that we can gain valuable insights from online communication.
+Using NLP, machines can make sense of unstructured online data so that we can gain valuable insights.

 In this guide, we’ll cover the basics of NLP, explain how it works, and present some examples and use cases of its applications in business.
 We’ll also include helpful guides that delve deeper into the subject, and walk you through your first steps towards analyzing text using NLP-based models.

 Read along, bookmark this post to read later, or jump to one of the following sections: